Henrieamalraj/Insurance_snowflake/README.md

 ## 2. Setting up datalake for file loading:

 <a id = "copy-data-setup"></a>
-## 3. Copying data from external storage:
+## 3. Copying data from external stage:

 Creation of required database objects in snowflake to copy data from AWS s3 bucket (external stage),

-Here, we use Account Admin role for object creation,
+Here, we use Account Admin role for object creation, Setting up the context,
 ```
 --Set ACCOUNTADMIN role
 USE ROLE ACCOUNTADMIN;